leetvr/hy/docs/source/tutorial/blocks.rst

     $ tree -F CaptureTheFlag/blocktype/flag_pedestal
     CaptureTheFlag/blocktype/flag_pedestal/
     ├── top.png
-    ├── behavior.ts
     └── properties.json

-There are three files created for you.
+There are two files created for you.

-The Typescript file ``behavior.ts`` defines the block’s behaviors and how it reacts to events in the world.
-The flag pedestal will have a complex behavior, but we’ll deal with that later, after the flags themselves have been created.

 The JSON file file ``properties.json`` controls whether or not the block can be walked through.
 The flag pedestal isn’t such a block, so no changes are needed.

-Finally, the file ``top.png`` is the texture shown on the block's faces.
+The file ``top.png`` is the texture shown on the block's faces.
 The following names are recognised:

  * ``top.png`` -- topmost face
  * ``bottom.png`` -- bottommost face